-National Invasive Species Week is February 26 to March 3.
+National Invasive Species Week is February 26 to March 3 of 2012.
 While it’s great to pay attention for the week, here are a few simple actions, one for each month, to help make a difference on the invasive species front:

 *Note: This list was originally published in the January 8th edition of the Maui News.